notan79/CSC335-Final/README.md

 - 2 : Can be played on any card and resets the pile
 - 10 : Acts as a bomb and clears the entire discard pile
 - 5 : Skips the next players turn
-- 7 : reverses the direction of play
+- 7 : Makes it so the next card must be less than or equal to for the next turn

 Set Up
 - Deal 3 face-down cards to each player